mysticlotus/mysticlotus/README.md

 Just call me JJ
 Don't call me sweetheart
 Just call me J" :)
 - 👀 I’m interested in C++ and OOP programming in the Internet Epoch.
 Embacadero RAD and cross platform Tools, Delphi.Visual Studio, Server-side Verification of Client         Behavior in Online Games.
+Multi-core/Thread software optimization.
 Sound Processing, Waves Music, Processing/creating  Sound effects.
-WWWWWAVVVVVVVVESSSSSSSS :)
+WWWWWAVVVVVVVVESSSSSSSS :) Employing Arational creativity in a  refinement of truth, beauty and transformation and  employing computing means in this pursuit.
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on games, apps programming,  ALL, THE Directx COM interfaces, Clien/Server model of Multiplayer gaming especially utilising WAMP tools
 - 📫 How to reach me email?!?